gauntface/web-push-book/content/subscribing-a-user.md

 {{< inline-file "demos/node-server/frontend/app.js" "register-sw" >}}
 ```

 This code above tells the browser that we have a service worker file and where it's located.
 In this case, the service worker file is at `/service-worker.js`.
-Behind the scenes the browser will take the following steps after calling `register()`:
+Behind the scenes, the browser will take the following steps after calling `register()`:

 1. Download the service worker file.